MFpisces/VCworld/README.md

 ### Content creator module <br>
 ### Youtube

-Youtube has a dynamic CPM
+- Dynamic CPM <br>
->Highest CPM's use to be toys, now it's finance  <br>
+- Highest CPM's use to be toys, now it's finance  <br>
-IF you swear in the 1st 2-5 mins of your video Youtube cuts ur CPM in half <br>
+- If you swear in the 1st 2-5 mins of your video Youtube cuts ur CPM in half <br>
+- Tags don’t carry weight, it’s more for research purposes to see what people are searching<br>

-Youtube is a whole different beast, ideally more is better in every sense of the word, you could pump out 3 videos a day and the viewership would still grow.
+Ideally more is better in every sense of the word, you could pump out 3 videos a day and the viewership would still grow.
 A lot of streamers have full-time editors whose sole existence is to pump out videos on the daily.
-Youtube has no limits, the user base is freaking massive.
+Youtube for the most part has very few limitations.
 Whenever you can afford to sustain paying an editor DO IT.
-Tags don’t carry weight, it’s more for research purposes to see what people are searching<br>
-Video editors need to upload directly (get a % of youtube revenue or paid directly)<br>

 Thumbnails ---> 2-3 focus points<br>
 Story ---narrative --- direction <br>
 Invoke a feeling<br>